 6.1 Private-Use Entries

-A Private-Use Entry is an Entry belonging to a top-level Class 14 Node whose control has been delegated to an entity other than SMPTE according to Annex CAnnex C.
+A Private-Use Entry is an Entry belonging to a top-level Class 14 Node whose control has been delegated to an entity other than SMPTE according to Annex C

-NOTE 1: The Controlling Organization of a Public-Use Entry can transfer control of the Entry back to SMPTE as specified in Annex CAnnex C. Annex DAnnex D lists Entries that were previously Private-Use Entries, but are currently SMPTE-Controlled Entries.
+The Controlling Organization of a Public-Use Entry can transfer control of the Entry back to SMPTE as specified in Annex C. Annex D lists Entries that were previously Private-Use Entries, but are currently SMPTE-Controlled Entries.

 Private-Use Entries shall not be published by SMPTE.
 The Controlling Organization of a Private-Use entry is however encouraged to maintain and publish it using a method consistent with those specified herein.